FAQ Frequently Asked Questions

 A: Each type of bankruptcy has its own guidelines that a person must fit in order to file.
-It is meant for those who have no other means to repay their debt, so it is by nature directed at those with more debt than they have the income to repay.
+It is also meant for those who have no other means to repay their debt.
+So it is by nature directed at those with more debt than they have the income to repay.

 Q: Will I ever be able to get a car or home loan again?

 A: Most times, yes.
 As long as you stay faithful to your payment schedule and have a good payment history, you may be eligible for a car or home loan after as few as 18 months.
-At the Bornmann Law Group, PLLC, we will advise you of what to expect after bankruptcy and guide you in the best way to re-build your credit after filing bankruptcy.
+At the My Arizona Lawyers, PLLC, we will advise you of what to expect after bankruptcy.
+We will also guide you in the best way to re-build your credit after filing bankruptcy.

 Q: How long do I have to wait before the creditor harassment will stop?

 A: Our Tucson bankruptcy attorneys can stop creditor harassment Immediately!
-If you choice to retain our Tucson bankruptcy law firm after your FREE Initial Consultation, we will give you a client record number.
+If you choose to retain our Tucson bankruptcy law firm after your FREE Initial Consultation, we will give you a client record number.
 You can then refer all those annoying creditor calls to your bankruptcy lawyer from our office.
-Feel the freedom as there are no more credit card payments and no more harassment immediately upon retaining The Bornmann Law Group.
+Feel the freedom as there are no more credit card payments and no more harassment immediately upon retaining My Arizona Lawyers, PLLC.

 Q: How will filing bankruptcy affect my spouse?